-Mirvac's governance arrangements and practices met the requirements of the fourth edition of the Australian Securities Exchange (ASX) Corporate Governance Council Corporate Governance Principles and Recommendations (the ASX Principles) during FY21.
-Further information on our corporate governance policies and practices are available on Mirvac's website:
+Mirvac's corporate governance arrangements and practices met the requirements of the fourth edition of the Australian Securities Exchange (ASX) Corporate Governance Council Corporate Governance Principles and Recommendations (the ASX Principles) during FY22.
+Further information on our corporate governance policies and practices can be found on Mirvac's website: www.mirvac.com/about/corporate-governance

-This statement has been approved by Board and is current as at 12 August 2021.
+This statement has been approved by the Board and is current as at 11 August 2022.

-References to the 'Annual Report' are to Mirvac's 2021 Annual Report lodged with the ASX on 12 August 2021.
+References to the "Annual Report" are to Mirvac's 2022 Annual Report lodged with the ASX on 11 August 2022.